sambayford/IT-Support-to-the-Rescue/README.md

 ## Browser support

 Any chromium based browser or Safari.
-Tested in Chrome, Edge, Brave, Safari (macOS / iOS).
+Tested in Chrome, Edge, Brave and Safari.
 Uses standard Canvas 2D and Web Audio APIs.

 ## Licence